 In the 1980s and ‘90s, you were “artsy” and taking a stand against “the man” if you chose to live in a warehouse loft.
 Today it is the most sought-after style for young people looking to live in trendy urban areas like New York’s Hell’s Kitchen or San Francisco’s South Beach.

 There are no true principles that urban industrial style was built from.
-Instead, it slowly morphed into what it is today: open-plan spaces with high ceilings, huge windows, and a lofted bedroom space.
-The key element for any urban industrial space is flexibility.
+Instead, it slowly morphed into what it is today: Open-plan spaces with high ceilings, huge windows, and lofted bedroom space.
+The key element for any urban-industrial space is flexibility.
 Thoughtfully arranging furniture turns a loft into whatever you need it to be — everything from an art studio to an office, while still being a place to call home.

 Along with how the furniture is arranged and using area rugs to define the “rooms” of a wall-less loft, open shelving can be used to visually divide up the space.
 Pieces like thefrom Ikea can be customized to fit your needs while the open shelves don’t block light or views.

 What works best in an industrial loft that has exposed brick walls and tall windows is a blend of deep colors, soft fabrics, and lots of patterns.
 If you’ve always dreamed of a black leather chesterfield sofa, this is the time to go for it.
 Or maybe you want your home to feel even more open.
 Painting the brick walls white will still keep the rough texture while brightening up the area.

 As far as patterns, once again the flexibility of industrial lofts comes into play.
 It can be any pattern you like and can even be a combination of boho, geometric, and stripes.
 This is a chance to experiment and discover your own personal look.